by Ted Mahsun, (@TedMahsun)

 To use the Secure macro:

-1. Create a Secure macro by typing {secure} in the editor.
+- Create a Secure macro by typing

-2. When the Insert "Secure" Macro pop-up window appears, enter the Title, Secret and Timeout parameters.
+in the editor. - When the Insert "Secure" Macro pop-up window appears, enter the Title, Secret and Timeout parameters.

-(For more information on the parameters, check out the Secure Macro Reference page on our documentation site.)insert secure macro with details confluence add-on
+(For more information on the parameters, check out the Secure Macro Reference page on our documentation site.) - Click Insert and you'll have this shiny blue button:

-4. Any user with access to the page can click the button but clicking on the button will result in the following pop-up window:
+- Any user with access to the page can click the button but clicking on the button will result in the following pop-up window:

-5. After the user enters his or her Confluence password, the secret text that was encrypted will be revealed, but only for a limited window of time, depending on the Timeout parameter.
+- After the user enters his or her Confluence password, the secret text that was encrypted will be revealed, but only for a limited window of time, depending on the Timeout parameter.
 (It is also possible to display it indefinitely, if the Timeout parameter is set to 0.)

 As you can see, the Secure macro is pretty easy to use.
 We designed it with your convenience in mind while making sure security was a priority.
 In fact, your data is kept as secure as possible all along the way to Confluence, the database, and back.